Midsomer Murders History Header Roman Vineyards

 William Carvarnon’s house was film in the manor of Stanlake Park.
 Photo by Petra Tabarelli, June 2023.
 Public Domain.

-The Romans, who conquered the British Isles in AD 43, were known for their love of wine.
+The Romans, who conquered the British Isles in 43 AD, were known for their knowledge of viticulture.
 In fact, Historiae Augustae Probus, 18.8, dating from 270 AD, confirms that the Gauls, Spaniards, and Britons were all granted permission to cultivate vineyards and make wines.

-While it’s true that viticulture may not have existed in Britain in the first few decades, it’s clear that the Romans brought their wine culture with them and made it a part of British life.
-While Tacitus wrote in 100 AD that olives and wine were not present in Britain, it’s likely that both were introduced in the 3rd century.
-This may come as a surprise, but during Roman times, Britain’s climate was actually slightly warmer than it is now, with an average annual rainfall of 500-600 mm (compared to today’s 800-1,400 mm).
-It is clear that the Roman origins of the 46 vineyards mentioned in the Domesday Book in Suffolk played a role in the development of the wine industry in Britain.
+While it is true that viticulture did not exist in Britain in the first decades, it is all too logical that the Romans brought their wine culture with them and made it part of British life.
+While Tacitus wrote in 100 AD that olives and wine were not present in Britain, it is likely that both occurred in the 3rd century.

 But is it really the case that wine was grown in Midsomer Vinae in Roman times?